 - Assistance with up-skilling courses such as Manual Handling, Safe Pass, etc.

-- Various applications: Medical cards, social housing, etc.
+- Assistance with various applications: medical cards, social housing, etc.

 - Searching for private rented accommodation.

-- Facilitation of (re)integration, through linking the Workshop participants with our Employment and TELL programmes which lead to accessing opportunities for full-time work through personalised job seeking care and connection with local community.
+- Facilitation of (re)integration, through linking the Workshop participants with our Employment and Integration and TELL programmesprsonalised job seeking care and connection with local community.

 - Collaboration with local employment centres.